Vietnam opens three restricted sites for U.S. MIA hunt

 A total of 980 Americans missing from the Vietnam War have been identified since 1973, including 687 in Vietnam, according to JPAC figures.
 There are still 1,666 Americans unaccounted for from the war, including 1,284 in Vietnam, JPAC said.

-(Additional reporting by Ho Binh Minh; Editing by Daniel Magnowski and Robert Birsel)
+(Writing by Ho Binh Minh; Editing by Paul Tait and Daniel Magnowski)